Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Loasaceae >>> Petalonyx thurberi

 Sponsored Links:

-LEAVES: The stiff, abrasive-textured leaves are unique; indeed they resemble sandpaper.
+LEAVES: The stiff, abrasive-textured leaves are unique; indeed they fell like sandpaper.
+The elliptic leaves are alternate on the stems; the leaf margins have a few course teeth.

 RANGE: Sonoran Desert, usually growing within sandy washes.
-Ranges into the Mojave Desert of California and Nevada.
+Ranges into the Mohave Desert of California and Nevada.

 SUBSHRUB/SHRUB: This plant sometimes grows low to the ground and above ground portions are only slightly woody.
 A meter-tall specimen in the Sonoran Desert would be a large specimen.
 During winter or extended drought this plant may be difficult or impossible to find.

-FLOWERS: The small, white flowers have a unique structure as shown at upper left.
-Four or five petals have long, thin claws and conspicuous white stamens are excerted.
-Each flower is subtended by a triangular bract that later turns papery white.
-The flowers are borne on spikes and are crowded towards tip.
+FLOWERS: The small, white flowers have a unique structure as shown in the sketch at upper left.
+Four or five petals have long, narrow claws and extending above the petals are conspicuous white stamens.
+Each flower is further subtended by a triangular bract that later turns papery white.
+The flowers are borne on spikes and are crowded towards tip of the spike.
 Mid spring to fall.
+Queen butterflies may be seen visiting the flowers.

 UNARMED: No spines or thorns.